 during production or later by a Certificate Authority under customer responsibility.
+The certificate binds the SS identity (MAC address or name) with its private-public key pair.

-Comment 23
+Comment 23 (comment 35 in 499r0)

 I reviewed all appearances of identity with MAC address / name.
 There are some inconsistencies.
 I suggest the following changes: